 Dubrovnik’s history stretches all the way back to the 7th century, and the city’s famous Walls of Dubrovnik have remained standing throughout it all.

 Today, they’re one of Croatia’s most popular attractions, due to the breathtaking views of the city they offer, and their prominent role in such TV dramas as Game of Thrones.
+(If you’re interested in this, then you might like our Dubrovnik Game of Thrones tour.)

 But the city walls mean a great deal to the region’s local people, representing the skilled engineering of their ancestors and the care with which generations of residents have taken to preserve the walls.